Skip to content

 Pre-session: Working with Datasets

-This session covers how to prepare datasets for use with CHAP -- from downloading data through the Modeling App, to transforming and validating your own CSV files, to running an evaluation.
+This session covers how to prepare datasets for use with Chap -- from downloading data through the Modeling App, to transforming and validating your own CSV files, to running an evaluation.

-Why datasets need to be CHAP-compatible
+Why datasets need to be Chap-compatible

-CHAP models are designed to be interchangeable: any model that follows the CHAP interface can be evaluated on any CHAP-compatible dataset.
+Chap models are designed to be interchangeable: any model that follows the Chap interface can be evaluated on any Chap-compatible dataset.
 For this to work, datasets must follow a common CSV format so that models know which columns to expect and how to parse time periods and locations.

 The required columns are: